sink-cord-archive/HLCC/README.md

 );
 ```

-Here is the generated code - for this minifying was disabled and the code was run through prettier:
+Here is the generated code - with `--nominify` flag and run through prettier:
 ```js
 (() => {
   webpackChunkdiscord_app.push([